John Boyne: The Boy in the Striped Pyjamas

-Controversy
+My Brother's Name Is Jessica

-Boyne's 2019 book My Brother's Name is Jessica, about a young boy coming to terms with his older sibling coming out as a trans girl, was criticised over its portrayal of transgender topics and for misgendering people.
+Boyne's 2019 book My Brother's Name Is Jessica, about a young boy coming to terms with his older sibling coming out as a trans girl, was criticised by transgender activists and social media users over its portrayal of transgender topics and for misgendering people.
 In an article in The Irish Times promoting the book, Boyne explained that he was inspired to write it by a transgender friend of his, and had spoken to gender-identity professionals and "several trans people" to ensure he portrayed the book's subject matter authentically.
-However, he received further criticism for stating in the article that "I reject the word 'cis'...
-I don’t consider myself a cis man; I consider myself a man."
-He added that "while I will happily employ any term that a person feels best defines them...
+However, he received further criticism for stating in the article that "I reject the word 'cis' ...
+I don't consider myself a cis man; I consider myself a man."
+He added that "while I will happily employ any term that a person feels best defines them ...
 I reject the notion that someone can force an unwanted term on to another".

-Writing in response to Boyne in The Irish Times, Aoife Martin, director of the Trans Equality Network Ireland, asserted that "whether Boyne likes it or not, he is a cis man and he has cis privilege", and stated that "I haven’t read his new book".
-Boyne deleted his Twitter account, claiming social media harassment, though he would later rejoin the site.
+Boyne deleted his Twitter account, citing social media harassment, though he would later rejoin the site.
 Some writers have supported him.
+In 2020, comedian and writer Aidan Comerford, who had repeatedly accused Boyne of transphobia, issued an apology via Twitter.
+Comerford admitted that his tweets about Boyne "were relentless harassment" that had caused Boyne "great distress".
+Boyne responded by saying: "I am grateful for Aidan Comerford's apologies and retractions and, outside of that, I have no further comment."

+A Traveller at the Gates of Wisdom

+In August 2020, it was noticed that A Traveller at the Gates of Wisdom, which takes place in the real world in the year 1 AD, contained a section in which a seamstress refers to the ingredients used to create dyes.
+However, the listed ingredients were entirely fictional, being taken from the 2017 videogame The Legend of Zelda: Breath of the Wild, and included items such as the "silent princess" flower, "octorok eyeballs", and "the tail of the red lizalfos".